okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-users-out/main/react-native/addbaseuri.md

-If you'd like to use a custom sign-out flow, you can skip to the next step: <GuideLink link="../sign-out-of-okta">Sign users out of Okta</GuideLink>.
+If you'd like to use a custom sign-out flow, you can skip to the next step: [Sign users out of Okta](#sign-users-out-of-okta).

 If you'd like to use the browser sign-out flow, you will need to define a callback route.